Eating a good ADHD diet will help you think more clearly, feel incredibly more energized, and look a whole lot better.

 Try eating quinoa or sprouted grain bread with your next meal, and you’ll notice a massive improvement in how you feel afterwards.

-5. Walnuts, almonds, Brazil nuts, cashews, and macadamia nuts are all good for you
+5. Walnuts, almonds, brazil nuts, cashews, and hazelnuts are all good for you

 Most people know that nuts are healthy.